 The Profound Medicine of Herbal Body Oils

 spins yarns and catches story.
 A weaver of heart and soul in the wise woman tradition, EagleSong is a seasoned generative gardener and community herbalist with over 4 decades of practice.
-In an ever-simmering cauldron of possibility, recipes for cultivating life with meaning are skillfully crafted for those eager to bring more life to their life through Health From the Ground Up herbal apprenticeship, weekend classes, Moon Lodge, Garden Opens at the RavenCroft Garden and regional Herb Walks.
+In an ever-simmering cauldron of possibility, recipes for cultivating life with meaning are skillfully crafted for those eager to bring more life to their life through Health From the Ground Up herbal apprenticeship, weekend classes, Garden Opens at RavenCroft Garden and her bio-regional Herb Walks.